sithuaunglife/frontend-notes/React/notes.md

 Inside ```return ( ... )```: JSX world.
 JSX only allows expressions (things that produce values), not statements like if or while.
 - ```set``` is a built-in function provided by Zustand for updating the store.
+- Real values are passed to functions through JSX expressions (often in event handlers).
+- ```get()``` is a Zustand built-in function.
+When called, it returns the entire current store state object, which can then be destructured.

 ## Syntax
 **JSX → Under the Hood**